jbakchr/kaplay-platforms/README.md

 ### Sprite platform

-Example usage of a sprite platform in your kaplay project:
+Example usage of a sprite platform  at the _bottom_ of your kaplay game:

 ```javascript
 import kaplay from "kaplay";